 One parent said she wished the new Greendale superintendent could be a clone of outgoing Superintendent William Hughes.

-Ted Blaesing of Hazard, Young, Attea & Associates, a firm hired to recruit the new superintendent, led the Thursday night forum.
+Ted Blaesing of Hazard, Young, Attea & Associates, , led the Thursday night forum.
 About 20 people came to give input on what they want to see in a superintendent.
 All attendees either have or have had children in the Greendale School District or have attended themselves as well.

 Dr. William Hughes announced his resignation effective July 1, 2012.
 Hughes has served the district as superintendent since 1996 and is leaving to work as director of leadership development with Schools That Can Milwaukee.